 You will see a notification if the version you are working on is associated with the active project.

 Content not associated with the active project but with another project is locked for editing.
-However, even if that version is locked for editing, you can still create a new draft with the New Draft from Here button in the yellow toolbar.
+However, even if that version is locked for editing, you still can create a new draft with the New Draft from Here button in the yellow toolbar.
 That draft is associated with the active project, or to no project at all if None (use primary drafts) is selected.

-If you want to make a change that should not be associated with the active project, you either have to select None (use primary drafts) or another project from the project bar.
+If you want to make a change that should not be associated with the active project, you have to select None (use primary drafts) or another project from the project bar.
 When None (use primary drafts) is selected in the project bar, you can create drafts, publish content and so on, as long as the content version is not associated with a project.